Know all about International Economics

 How to Become an International Economist?
 [BONUS]

-Here is a quick roadmap for aspirants to pursue a career as an International Economist:
+Here is a quick roadmap for aspirants to pursue a career as an International Economist

 Step 1: Choose a Stream in Class 12th

-To be eligible for admission to an undergraduate study in Economics, you may pursue any stream in class 12th.
+To be eligible for admission to an undergraduate program in Economics, you may pursue any stream in class 12th.
 However, certain institutions or schools need Mathematics as a compulsory subject, and applicants who have studied Economics at the +2 level are given preference during college admissions.

 Step 2: Pursue an Undergraduate Course in Economics